by Caroline Marshall and Bronte Hearn · 8 April 2025

 What are the risks to be aware of?

 - AUSTRAC's focus on board accountability and good governance regarding AML/CTF compliance is clear.
-Allegations made in recent AUSTRAC proceedings against the casino industry highlight its concern regarding the alleged lack of board and senior management oversight of the entities' AML/CTF program (in particular, Part A of the AML/CTF program, which includes the processes and procedures to identify, mitigate and manage money laundering and terrorism financing risks).
-We expect AUSTRAC to continue its focus on this area.
+Allegations made in recent AUSTRAC proceedings against the casino industry highlight its concern regarding the alleged lack of board and senior management oversight of AML/CTF compliance.
+We expect AUSTRAC to continue its focus on this area, including after the commencement of the recent reforms to the AML/CTF Act.

 - As part of its wider risk governance management mandate, APRA is taking an increased interest in AML/CTF compliance.
 It recently worked closely with AUSTRAC to review a bank's risk and compliance culture, and entered into separate but simultaneous enforceable undertakings given by the bank as to its AML/CTF failures.